ThHuberResearch/feng-hirst-rst-parser/README.md

 ## DEVELOPERS
-* Vanessa Wei Feng
-  Department of Computer Science
+* Original author: [Vanessa Wei Feng](mailto:weifeng@cs.toronto.edu), Department of Computer Science, University of Toronto, Canada
-  University of Toronto
-  Canada
-  mailto:weifeng@cs.toronto.edu
 * [Arne Neumann](mailto:github+spam.or.ham@arne.cl) updated it to use nltk 3.4 on [this github repo](https://github.com/arne-cl/feng-hirst-rst-parser), and created a Dockerfile.
 * [Zining Zhu](mailto:zining@cs.toronto.edu) updated the scripts to use Python 3.